 During his explaination of her story after he regains his memories, Zen casually mentions that Rei tried to gouge out her own eyes.
 Which is why they looked so strange all the time she was with you.

 Think back to her Shadow; after transforming, its eyes appeared to be bulging and surrounded by blood.
 Why do you think that is?

 TheReaper is back, as an F.O.E. for the final dungeon.
 And it's just as persistant as ever, following you throughout an entire floor, even across holes.
 And if it catches you, you have very little hope of escaping before it inflicts a Total Party Kill.

 The revelation what would happen to every one if the two teams don't just leave the Labyrinth after the Fourth Stratum.
-Basically, Chronos will absorb Zen into himself to become a whole, and then erase the Labyrinth with every one inside it, which would not just result in everyone dying, but everyone being erased from the timeline for good!
+Basically, the Clockwork God will absorb Zen into himself to become Chronos again, and then erase the Labyrinth with every one inside it, which would not just result in everyone dying, but everyone being erased from the timeline for good!

 If you've played Persona 3 to completion, you'll know just how bad this is: without the protagonist and Aigis, Death would never have been sealed, meaning that the Fall would have been completely unavoidable.

 When the final dungeon reveals itself, all background scenes during the main hub are changed.
 In one of them, your whole party is gone, and instead you get a spider web covering most of the screen with a small white spider Shadow sitting there.
 Particularly unnerving the first time it appears, when you're not expecting it.
 The fact that the whole area is now tinted an ominous purple doesn't help either.

 According to Rei, Yukiko's cookies made her dream that she was being held down while sand was being poured into her mouth.
 Mildly disturbing, to say the least.
 Yukiko's cooking is now literally Nightmare Fuel, on top of being comically awful.